aloxe/huwindty/src/pages/documentation/navigation.md

 The navigation utilizes `collections.all` to list all pages.
 It displays all first-level pages in the main menu, with nested pages organized under their respective submenus.
 The menu hierarchy mirrors the exact file structure of the collection's pages.

-The hierarchy is determined by the `page.url` value, which can be altered by adding a permalink in the front matter.
-In such cases, the menu will align with the permalink rather than the file system.{.note}
+Collections are sorted by file date.
+The hierarchy of the navigation follows this order, older first and most recent at the bottom.
+If you want to change the order of the navigation, just add a `date:` within the front matter of each page.
+\
+You can also reverse the order for the navigation by adding a filter to the collection value setting `{% set allEntries = collections.all | reverse %}`.
+Doing it in the menu.njk will revert the horizontal menu and doing it renderNavItem.njk will revert the vertical submenus.
+{.note}

 ### Index Pages